 Simulated bee vision (UV - VIS) using XBV6 filter:

-This Potentilla flower has quite a prominent UV pattern, its center is UV dark and this gets quite nicely visible, even in this "meadown" overview shot.
+This Potentilla flower has quite a prominent UV pattern, its center is UV dark and the tips of its petals are UV bright (reflecting around 365nm) and all this gets quite nicely visible.

 Stay tuned, more will follow on that fascinating subject...